dram/smlnj-mirror/dev-notes/new-literals.md

 * **RETURN**
-    signals the end of the program; the stack depth should be one and that value is popped and returns as the result.
+    signals the end of the program; the stack depth should be one and that value is popped and returned as the result.

 ### Future extensions